lcudenne/learntoshare/apps/optuna_p2p/README.md

 several arguments and a reference to the user-defined optimization function.
 This step bootstraps the P2P network.
 The `optimize` method starts the optimization loop for `r` rounds of `t` trials.
-Finally, the `terminate` asks for a distributed termination of the P2P overlay.
+Finally, the `terminate` method asks for a distributed termination of the P2P overlay.

 ```python